HL7/fhir-shorthand/input/pagecontent/sushi.md

     * **Additional pages, images, other content:** Add files to _/build/input/resources_ directory, and link to menus or other pages.
     * **Version history:** _/build/package-list.json_

-When you run SUSHI again, when it does not find the /ig-data directory, it will only populate the /build/input/resources directory, leaving your customizations intact. **Do not delete the _/build_ directory, or include a _/ig-data_ directory in the FSH tank, or you will lose whatever customizations you have introduced in _/build/input_.**
+When you run SUSHI again, and it does not find the _/ig-data_ directory, it will only populate the _/build/input/resources_ directory, leaving your customizations intact.

+> **Note:** After you introduce customizations, do **not** re-create the _/ig-data_ directory in the FSH tank, or SUSHI may overwrite the customizations you have introduced in _/build/input_.